Society for the History of the Humanities

 October 9, 2025 By admin

-Call for Papers: The Making of the Humanities XII (Torun 2026)
+Call for Papers: The Making of the Humanities XII (Toruń, 2026), October 7-9, 2026

 Under the title “The Structure of Humanistic Revolutions,” this conference will seek to critically explore the transformations that have shaped the history of the humanities.
 Drawing inspiration from Thomas Kuhn’s seminal work “The Structure of Scientific Revolutions,” we will engage in a reflective analysis of how “revolutions” within humanistic disciplines have been conceptualized, contested, and institutionalized over time.
+The choice of Toruń, Copernicus’s birthplace, provides an especially fitting setting for these discussions.

 Please note that although we invite submissions that explore this theme, we remain open to abstracts addressing other subjects as well.